Irghiz River skirmish: Chronology

-Some historians propose that the battle took place in 1209; drawing upon sources such as the Secret History of the Mongols and extant biographies of the general Subutai, and citing similarities between different campaigns in Juvayni's account, they suggest that the skirmish took place just after Subutai had defeated the Merkit confederation.
-Paul Buell, citing the fact that Kuchlug, at present a vassal of the Qara-Khitai, managed to seize the key city of Samarkand in 1210, postulates that the indecisive result at the Irghiz River weakened Muhammad's reputation, and made the otherwise inexplicable loss of Samarkand possible.
-It is certain, according to Christopher Atwood, that both the Shah and the Mongols were campaigning in the drainage area of the Syr Darya in 1209/10, which lends this account credence in geographical terms; it is, however, supported by fewer sources than the other version.
+Some historians propose that the battle took place in 1209.
+Drawing upon sources such as the Secret History of the Mongols and extant biographies of the general Subutai and citing similarities between different campaigns in Juvayni's account, they suggest that the skirmish took place just after Subutai had defeated a Merkit confederation.
+Because Kuchlug, then a vassal of the Qara-Khitai, managed to seize the key city of Samarkand in 1210, Paul Buell postulates that the indecisive result at the Irghiz River weakened Muhammad's reputation and made the otherwise inexplicable loss of Samarkand possible.
+According to Christopher Atwood, it is certain that both the Shah and the Mongols were campaigning in the drainage area of the Syr Darya in 1209/10, which lends this account credence in geographical terms; it is however supported by fewer sources than the other version.

 Other historians suggest that the battle took place in 1218/19, following the accounts set down by al-Athir and Juvayni: this version emphasises the deterioration in relations between Shah Muhammad and Genghis Khan.
-In this version, Jochi is present.
+Jochi is present in this version.
 It is recorded that Genghis Khan praised Jochi's leadership on his return from this campaign; historians have assumed that a large battle against a high-quality enemy such as the Shah would be more worthy of high praise than the more routine elimination of the Merkits.
 Carl Sverdrup suggests that the Shah, who already knew that his provocative diplomatic behaviour would result in a retaliatory Mongol strike, seized the opportunity to weaken both the Merkit raiders and his future Mongol enemies.
 This is supported by a passage in Juvayni, who records that the Shah wished "to kill two birds with one stone", implying that he had already decided on open hostilities.
-However, there are logistical difficulties with this account — namely that Jebe was near Wakhan, in modern Afghanistan, when the disgraced Kuchlug was killed in late 1218, but the Irghiz River flows nearly a thousand miles away in modern Kazakhstan.
+However, there are logistical difficulties with this account — namely that Jebe was near Wakhan in modern Afghanistan when the disgraced Kuchlug was killed in late 1218, but the Irghiz River flows nearly a thousand miles away in modern Kazakhstan.